ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }
 ~~~~

-## Claim Issuance
+## Signed Statement Issuance

-There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Claims.
-The Issuer must first decide on a suitable format to serialize the Statement, such as:
+There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.
+An Issuer must first decide on a suitable format to serialize the Statement payload, such as:

 - JSON-SPDX
 - CBOR-SPDX